- Brake motor to allow machine rotary and stop smoothly

-Usually, the media to workpiece ratio is three parts to a media volume ratio.
-But in the case of large or fragile workpieces, the more the media, the better
+Usually, the media to workpiece ratio is 3:1.
+But in the case of large or fragile workpieces, the more the media, the better.

 7. What media hints can come in handy in the usage of a barrel polisher machine?

-In barrel finishing machines, the material, size, and holes in the workpiece usually dictate the size and type of media.
+In barrel finishing machines, the material, size, and holes in the workpieces usually dictate the size and type of media.

-The media has to be small enough not to flow freely through holes, crevices and recesses and not get stuck.
+The media has to be small enough to flow freely through holes, crevices, and recesses and not get stuck.

-Generally, the larger the media, the faster the cut; the smaller the media, the finer its cut.
+Generally, the larger the media, the faster the cut; the smaller the media, the finer the cut.

 Aluminum oxide media is used for burr removal and honing where shapings aren’t so essential.